Skip to header Skip to main navigation Skip to main content Skip to footer

 Road and Access Conditions

-• Cascade River Road is closed to vehicles at Johnson Cabin.
-Foot and bicycle travel are allowed beyond the gate, but Cascade Pass trailhead access is not a normal drive-up option.
+• Cascade River Road: NPS lists Cascade River Road as closed to vehicles at Eldorado, milepost 20.
+Foot and bicycle travel may continue beyond the gate, but do not block the gate.

 Best Hikes This Weekend